kkholst/mets/README.md

  plot(sst,type=c("survival","risk","survival.ratio")[1])
 ```

-Based on the phreg via the Kaplan-Meier we can also compute
+Based on the phreg, that can be used to get the the Kaplan-Meier, we can also compute
-restricted mean survival times and also
+restricted mean survival times and years lost
-years lost for competing risks

 ```{r}
  out1 <- phreg(Surv(time,cause!=0)~strata(tcell,platelet),data=bmt)